TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.DirectoryInsights/docs/exports/Get-JcSdkEventInterval.md

 ### -IntervalValue
 Interval Value.
-This specifies how many units you want to bucket the event counts by optional
+This specifies how many units you want to bucket the event counts byoptional

 ```yaml
 Type: System.String